Estate Agents Bounce Back

 Over 10,000 people have taken advantage of Help to Buy so far and that figure will of course increase when this second phase kicks in.
 Even then, these sorts of figures are only a small part of the total housing market, with close to one million house sales each year.
 But what Help to Buy is doing is pump-priming the market, providing the valuable kick-start needed to create a sustained housing market recovery.

-Another recent indicator of a housing marketing recovery is the performance of the estate agent chain Foxtons, which has a large number of branches in London and the south east.
+Another recent indicator of a housing marketing recovery is the performance of the estate agent chain Foxtons, which has many branches in London and the south-east.
 In December 2013, Foxtons Group has gained promotion to the FTSE 250 index, clear evidence of its growth and the positive change in market sentiment to estate agents.
-While Foxtons is operating at the geographic hotspot of the current housing revival, London and the south east, there is growing evidence that housing market confidence will spread steadily across the whole of the UK during 2014.
+While Foxtons is operating at the geographic hotspot of the current housing revival, London and the south-east, there is growing evidence that housing market confidence will spread steadily across the whole of the UK during 2014.

 The increase in construction confidence

-This is coupled with the growing confidence in the construction sector that we commented on in October: UK Construction Output Rises and Orders Leap
+This is coupled with the growing confidence in the construction sector that we commented on in October: UK Construction Output Rises and Orders Leap.
+Are you looking for construction marketing data?

 Why should you target a list of real estate agents?